phaustin/quantecon-example/book/docs/pandas.md

 We could now write some additional code to parse this text and store it as an array.

-But this is unnecessary --- pandas\' `read_csv` function can handle the task for us.
+But this is unnecessary --- pandas' `read_csv` function can handle the task for us.

 We use `parse_dates=True` so that pandas recognizes our dates column,